Fomiller/Go-Coverletter-CLI/README.md

 - [x] Download file after filling out template
 - [ ] Set download output path dynamically, flag?
 - [ ] Ability to parse a template and return the fields needed to fill out the template
-- [ ] interactive command line ability with promptui
+- [x] interactive command line ability with survey
 - [ ] Research how to install and setup on end user computer without go installed.